mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.12/installing/installation-faq/index.md

 <a name="zk-backup"></a>

-## Q. How do I backup ZooKeeper?
+## Q. How do I back up ZooKeeper?

-ZooKeeper should be backed up by following the guide [Backup and Restore DC/OS ZooKeeper State](/mesosphere/dcos/1.12/administering-clusters/backup-and-restore/zookeeper/).
+To back up ZooKeeper, follow the guide to back up and restore the [DC/OS ZooKeeper State](/mesosphere/dcos/1.12/administering-clusters/backup-and-restore/backup-restore-cli/#zookeeper).